afriteknz/k8s-infrastructure/README.md

 #### This repository serves as documentation of my Kubernetes (EKS & AKS) journey.
-It explores Kubernetes components and concepts, as well as CI/CD approaches (both pull and push-based), in the context of managing the workflow for deploying kubenetes infrastructure & microservices applications.
+It explores Kubernetes components and concepts, as well as CI/CD approaches (pull and push-based), in the context of managing the workflow for deploying kubenetes infrastructure & microservices applications.

-To reproduce this solution.

 NB - Please note that this solution is based on Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (Amazon EKS).
 While the core concepts are universally applicable, there may be slight variations in implementation across different Kubernetes environments.

+To reproduce this solution.

-1. Deploy EKS or AKS using terraform code inside the subfolders infrastructure-aks/infrastructure-eks
+1. Deploy EKS or AKS using terraform code inside the subfolders infrastructure-aks/infrastructure-eks `sdsd
+`sdsd
+`sdsd
+`sdsd
 2. Deploy ArgoCD into the EKS/AKS cluster by running the boostrap code inside the subfolders git-ops-aks-boostrap/git-ops-eks-boostrap
 3. Open ArgoCD and Configure your applications accordingly.
 4. Build , test and deploy